All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tip 1: Switch to Process Goals Immediately

-The moment you recognize you are in a plateau, shift from outcome goals to process goals.
+The moment you recognize you're in a plateau, shift from outcome goals to process goals.
 Instead of "lose 2 pounds this week," make your goals about actions: "eat 100 grams of protein daily," "walk 30 minutes five times this week," "take my medication on schedule."
 Process goals are entirely within your control.
 They give you wins every single day, regardless of what the scale says.
 Goal setting on GLP-1 should always include process-based targets.

 Tip 2: Zoom Out on Your Progress